jaq316/DI-intro/PITCHME.md

 # DI Magic

 @ul
 - When you need some service in a class, just add the interface to its constructor.
-The container will magically provide it.
+The container will "magically" provide it.
 - It is **AMAZING**!
 @ulend
 +++